Back to all posts

 Do Mexico SIM card packages include US and Canada usage?

-Some prepaid packages include minutes, SMS, and data for Mexico, the United States, and Canada, but app-specific benefits and roaming rules vary by provider.
-Verify the current package terms before you buy.
+Some prepaid packages include minutes, SMS, or data for Mexico, the United States, and Canada, but the rules vary by provider, package, app benefit, and roaming use.
+Verify the current package terms before buying.

 Related posts